-Best Flying School in india @30 Lakh
+Best Flying Schools in india

 Are you exploring a career as a commercial pilot?
 Then this is the article for you.
 The Capt.
 Ahluwalia Aviation Academy, provides complete guidance to choose the Flying School and is the best place to learn commercial piloting.
 The most important part of these flying schools is that they are affordable.

 A CPL requires the completion of flight training at a DGCA-approved facility.
 There are many governments and private flying schools and organisations in India.

 Applicants must earn their CPL after completing 200 hours of training at a flying school.
 To summarise, flying schools are essential for obtaining a CPL!
 A flying school costs between 30 and 40 lakh rupees on average (or more).
 It is an expensive procedure!

 How Do I Choose the Best Flying School in India?